InternationalColorConsortium/DemoIccMAX/Readme.md

     * This tool has a dependency on the [LibTIFF](http://www.libtiff.org/) project.

   * IccDumpProfile is a cross platform command line tool that allows information from a legacy ICC and or iccMAX profile to be output to the console.
+Data with non-printable values are replaced with '?'.
+Output from this tool is not guaranteed to be ASCII or UTF-8, but line-endings are consistent for a given platform.

+    Detailed validation messages start with either "Warning!", "Error!" or "NonCompliant!".
+    The overall status of validation is reported 2 lines below the line starting "Validation Report" and can be located using the following simple `grep`:

+    ```bash
+    grep --text -A 3 "^Validation Report" out.txt
+    ```

   * IccRoundTrip is a cross platform command line tool that allows round trip colorimetric processing characteristics of rendering intent of a profile to be